 It was hypothesized that the Select mode would provide the user with the richest presentation of information due to information access capabilities helping to decrease work time, reduce the amount of error likelihood during usage, enhance the user's motivation for learning tasks, and increase concurrent learning and performances due to recall and retention.
 It was predicted that the Select mode would result in trainees that would recall the greatest amount of information even after extended periods of time had elapsed.
 This hypothesis was not supported.
 No significant differences between the four groups were found.

 Scholarly Commons Citation

 Opalenik, Christopher Michael, "The Effectiveness of Monitor-Based Augmented Reality Paradigms for Learning Space-Related Technical Tasks" (2003).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 161.